cheqd/product-docs/verifiable-credentials/anoncreds/README.md

 ### **How does cheqd support CL-Schemas?**

-The way cheqd facilitates Resources on-ledger is **crucial to understanding** how AnonCreds are supported.&#x20;
+The way cheqd facilitates Resources on-ledger is **crucial to understanding** how AnonCreds are supported.

 {% hint style="info" %}
 Please take time to read the section on Resources to understand this approach